Tailored Training

 Q: How much does the training cost?

-Each training service is unique and costing for service is dependent upon a number of items.
-Our team will review documents such as inspection reports, staff manuals, and LOPs to determine the length and content of the training prior to providing an estimated cost of service.
-We'll talk through these items with you and other stakeholders to ensure the training meets your desired outcomes and meets training hour requirements per standards.
+Each training service is tailored to individual needs, and the cost is determined based on various factors.
+Our team reviews documents such as inspection reports, staff manuals, and LOPs to estimate the duration and content of the training.
+Together, we'll discuss these aspects to ensure the training aligns with your objectives and meets the necessary training hour standards.

-Q: What are the other expenses that I should expect from training?
+Q: What additional expenses should I expect from training?

 Q: How many participants can we have at the training?

-We can train as many staff as you need.
-We have a ratio of 5-10 trainees to each trainer, depending on site-specific considerations.
-Certification testing requires an additional day of testing with a maximum ratio of 5 candidates to each trainer/tester.
+We can accommodate your staff requirements, maintaining a ratio of 5-10 trainees per trainer, depending on the specific site.
+For certification testing, an additional day is required, with a maximum ratio of 5 candidates per trainer/tester.

 Q: Do you train on courses that Challenge Towers did not build?

-Yes!
-Per ANSI/ACCT standards: training must take place at course with a passing inspection (course and equipment) from a qualified third party within the last year.
+Absolutely!
+According to ANSI/ACCT standards, training should occur on a course that has received a passing inspection (course and equipment) by a competent third party within the past year.

 Q: Can you certify our staff to be trainers?

-Q: What is the difference between a certification and non-certification track training?
+Q: What differentiates certification from non-certification track training?

-A Level 1 practitioner certification lasts for 1 year.
-A Level 2 practitioner certification lasts for 3 years.
-A Course Manager certification lasts for 5 years.
+Level 1 practitioner certification is valid for 1 year.
+Level 2 lasts for 3 years, and a Course Manager certification remains valid for 5 years.